Sheet

 Don't

 Round the corners of full sheets.
-Only Partial and Action sheets should have rounded corners.
+Only partial sheets should be rounded.

 Accessibility